 Our process is fast, precise and reduces project costs related to the risks caused by inaccurate underground information.
 Using our air and hydro excavation services does less damage to the surrounding soil than mechanical excavation which minimizes site restoration and expense.

-Discovery Hydrovac offers industry leading best hydro excavation services available today.
+Discovery Hydrovac offers industry leading hydro excavation services – available today!
 It is a non-mechanical, non-destructive process that virtually eliminates any risk of underground utility damage.

-Our hydro excavation is safer, faster, more precise and more cost effective than digging.
+Our hydro excavation is safer, faster, more precise, and cost effective compared to traditional digging.
 It also requires less backfill, labor, restoration and has less environmental impact than traditional techniques.